DanielPalacz/LibraryAPI/README.md

 Thoughts:
  - DRF works bad with mypy, there is no specific stubs extension    [Minuse]
- - automates a lot, one can realy fast deliver complex api       [Posisitive]
+ - automates a lot, one can really fast deliver complex api       [Posisitive]
  - drf_spectacular, gives three type of documentation setup...
 [Big posisitive]
 ```